outofcoffee/imposter/docs/scripting_modern_js.md

-# Using modern JavaScript in scripts
+# Using modern JavaScript features in scripts

 The default JavaScript engine is Nashorn, which is based on ECMAScript 5.1.
-However, you can use modern JavaScript features by using the GraalVM JavaScript engine.
+However, you can use modern JavaScript features by switching to the GraalVM JavaScript engine.

 ### Features